| |

 the buildings beside it can be found on a

-thousand calendars, place mats and chocolate box
+thousand calendars, placemats and chocolate box

 lids.
 Along with that of Thomas Gainsborough, who